tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/故障处理/实例相关故障/Linux 实例登录相关问题/VNC 登录输入正确密码后无响应_intl_en.md

 	- Change the default sshd port 22 to a less common port between 1024-65525.
 For more information, see [Modifying the Default Remote Port of CVM](https://intl.cloud.tencent.com/document/product/213/35376).
 	- Manage the associated security group rules to open only ports and protocols required by your business.
 For more information, see [Adding Security Group Rules](https://intl.cloud.tencent.com/document/product/213/34272).
 	- Close the port for internet access for core applications such as MySQL and Redis databases.
-	- Install security software (such as CWP agent), and configure real-time alarms to get noticed about suspicious logins instantly.
+	- Install security software (such as CWPP agent), and configure real-time alarms to get noticed about suspicious logins instantly.